microsoft/fabricrealtimelab/modules/module06a.md

 You may also come across cells that are *frozen*; frozen cells will not run and cannot be altered until unfrozen.
 This is helpful for testing where we might want to occasionally run code when working with notebooks interactively.
 While similar to 'commenting out' sections of code, freezing cells is powerful in that any output of the cells are also preserved.

-> :bulb: **Frozen Cells**
+> :bulb: **Frozen Cells:**
-> Important!
-Frozen cells are intended for interactive notebook use.
+> Frozen cells are intended for interactive notebook use.
 When notebooks are executed by a scheduled task, frozen cells are currently executed like normal cells.

 ## :tada: Summary